Increasing your conversion rate is key to your Shopify store success. A higher conversion rate means more sales, improved ROI...

 Visualize the movements of your site's users as if you had X-ray vision - track their clicks, scrolls and mouse actions in real time.

-Imagine if you could paint each of your user’s interactions on your webpage – where they click, scroll or move their mouse.
-The areas that get more interaction become ‘hotter’ and those less frequented stay ‘cooler’.
-This visual representation of data is what we call a heatmap.
+Imagine if you could paint each of your user’s interactions on your webpage - where they click, scroll or move their mouse.
+The areas that get more interaction become 'hotter' and those less frequented stay 'cooler'.
+Website heatmap tools represent this data visually.

 In the world of UX audits, understanding user behavior is crucial.
 But instead of guessing or relying on anecdotal evidence, FullSession gives you hard data through heatmaps.